Thomas Hinds: Attempt to lure the British into the open

-Thomas Hind’s final paramilitary operation
+Thomas Hinds' final paramilitary operation

 After the major battle of New Orleans where American infantry and artillery in entrenched positions decimated the British army.
 The British forces started withdrawing.
 Andrew Jackson sent Thomas Hinds and his dragoons to harass the British while they were retreating.
-Colonel Laronade with Colonel Kemper accompanied by Hind’s dragoons pursued the enemy through the prairie.
-Hind’s dragoons captured 4 British prisoners.
+Colonel Laronade with Colonel Kemper accompanied by Hinds' dragoons pursued the enemy through the prairie.
+Hinds' dragoons captured 4 British prisoners.
 Hinds, his mounted men, and the other American forces tried to erect a cannon to start harassing the British forces.
 But heavy British cannon and musket fire killed one militia dragoon and wounded 2 other mounted militiamen.
 With so much British artillery and musket fire.
-The American colonels along with Hind’s dragoon’s decided to head back to headquarters.
+The American colonels along with Hinds' dragoon’s decided to head back to headquarters.
 Thomas Hinds, his mounted militiamen, and the two American colonels withdrew back to American lines with their 4 prisoners.

-Promotion and Retirement
+Promotion and retirement

 Late in 1815, following the death of General Ferdinand Claiborne, Hinds was promoted by President James Madison as Brigadier General of the Mississippi territorial militia.
 He was continued as the highest officer of the Mississippi militia in the rank of Major general following statehood (late 1817), resigning this position in December 1819.

-Return to politics
+Later life

-In August 1819 Hinds ran for Governor of Mississippi against George Poindexter but was soundly defeated, garnering only 38% of the vote behind Poindexter's 62%.
+In the August 1819 general election, Hinds ran for Governor of Mississippi against George Poindexter but was soundly defeated, garnering only 38% of the vote behind Poindexter's 62%.
 (Mrs. Hinds had died in late June of the same year, at age 28.)

+In 1820 Hinds served as Indian agent of the United States with Andrew Jackson for the negotiations with the Choctaw of what became the Treaty of Doak's Stand.

 Hinds was elected to the Mississippi Legislature in 1823.

 Following the resignation of William Haile on September 12, 1828, he was elected to the 20th Congress to complete his term.
 He later won re-election and held that position until March 3, 1831.

 Thomas was married to Lemenda Green, daughter of Congressman Thomas M. Green.